ax2mazhr/FLIR2YOLO/README.md

 ## Features
 - Converts FLIR json annotation file provided in the dataset,`index.json`, to YOLO labels for each image.
-- Creates a `.txt` file with all image names extracted from JSON file and appends your specified direcotry to thier names.
+- Creates a `.txt` file with all image names extracted from JSON file and appends your specified directory to thier names.
 - Previews Images with labels drawn with class names while converting for the user to visually check data validity.